 Learning objective

-- To know what an explorer is by learning about some explorers.
+- To describe what an explorer is by imagining a journey.

 Success criteria